Sheets on the Go with React Native

 ✔ Select the device / emulator you want to use › Emulator Pixel_3a_API_34 (disconnected)

-The text in green is the name of the virtual device (Pixel_3a_API_34
+The text in green is the name of the virtual device (Pixel_3a_API_34 in this

 example).
 Run the following command to manually start the emulator: